dzchoi/Lazy-evaluated-matrix-module/README.md

 * mutable matrix variables are created ***without initialization***.
 ---

 <sub>[1] Actually, it depends on whether initializer is lvalue or rvalue.
 If it is lvalue, the matrix variable is created as immutable.
-If it is rvalue, the rvalue just gets moved into the new matrix variable, creating immutable matrix if it is immutable, or mutable matrix if it is mutable.</sub>
+If it is rvalue, the rvalue just gets moved into the new matrix variable, creating immutable matrix variable if it is immutable, or mutable matrix variable if it is mutable.</sub>

 ### Immutable matrices can depend on mutable matrices.